 What Is Kindle X-Ray?

-X-Ray pulls its detailed information from IMDB, Wikipedia, and Shelfari, Amazon’s community-powered encyclopedia.
+The Amazon X-Ray feature pulls its detailed information from IMDB, Wikipedia, and Shelfari, Amazon’s community-powered encyclopedia.
 If the X-Ray option on your Kindle is greyed out, then your content doesn’t have any X-Ray info available.

 Don’t blame Amazon if your book doesn’t have X-Ray info or the info is poorly compiled.
 It’s up to the book publisher to use the X-Ray feature in their ebook and what terms to include.
 Amazon just creates the X-Ray platform for them to utilize.
 If the information you are looking for isn’t preloaded in X-Ray, then just do a Wikipedia search without leaving the page you’re reading.